sudipdas2001/books-saling/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version -ruby "3.0.0"

-* System dependencies
+* System dependencies - rails "rails", "~> 7.0.2", ">= 7.0.2.2"

-* Configuration

-* Database creation
+* Database creation -default sqlite

-* Database initialization
+* Database initialization - Rails db:migrate

-* How to run the test suite
+* How to run the test suite -Rails s to start the server

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...